TheBrockEllis/thebrockellis.github.io/_posts/2017-02-10-Ionic-PWA-as-Chrome-Extension.md

 Building a PWA from an Ionic app is super simple.
 First, you need to run `ionic platform add browser` inside of your project directly.
 This adds the "browser" platform to your app, right alongside Android and iOS.

-Then you run `ionic build browser --production`.
+Then you run `ionic build browser --prod`.
 This mimics the same build process that you'd use for other native platforms.
 The difference is, instead of placing the transpiled and platform optimized code in the `platforms/android` or `platforms/ios` directories, it places your app in the `www` directory.

 This is what my `www` directory looked like through this process: